ocaml/opam/release/readme.md

 * Mac M1
 * installed: git, gpg
 * opam repo with the tag fetched
-* Have the secret key available, or comment signing function in release.sh
+* Have the secret key available
-* Launch docker `sudo launchctl start dockerd`
+* Launch docker using the Docker GUI macOS app